 The idea approved by the client was to build water splashes grown from the bottle and support a new bottle design.

 2. The Bottle and Drops Product Photography

 The client wasn’t sure about water drops on the bottle, so it was decided to create two images: with drops and without.
-There were also two options of water drops: perfectly round put one by one on the bottle or more natural.
+There were also two options for water drops: perfectly round put one by one on the bottle or more natural.

 We started with the clean bottle.
-After the photo shoot we got rid of some unnecessary refraction and the bottle was ready.
+After the photo shoot, we got rid of some unnecessary refraction and the bottle was ready.